marclaval/angular2-bootstrap/README.md

 !!!
-Work in progress !!!
+This is a sandbox repo, not a real project (yet)!!!
 ========================

-Angular2 directives for Bootstrap.
 Project started from: https://github.com/pkozlowski-opensource/ng2-play
+But it may contain modified versions of the libraries (angular2, zone.js, ...)

 **Demo available here:** http://mlaval.github.io/angular2-bootstrap/

-Already implemented:
- - Carousel

-To be implemented:
- - Togglable tabs
- - Alert messages
- - Dropdown
- - Modal
- - ScrollSpy
- - Tooltips
- - Popovers
- - Buttons
- - Collapse
- - Affix
- - Autocomplete
- - Date picker

 ## Development

 ### Preparing your environment

-- install Gulp  globally: `npm install -g gulp`
+- install Gulp  globally: `npm install -g gulp protractor`
 - install local npm modules: `npm install`

 ### Running scripts